Uno (Better Call Saul): Filming

 The show is filmed in Albuquerque, New Mexico, where Breaking Bad was also shot.
 As filming began on June 2, 2014, concerns were expressed regarding the possible disappointment from the series' turnout, in terms of audience reception.
 On June 19, 2014, AMC announced it had renewed the series for a second season of 13 episodes to premiere in early 2016, with the first season to consist of 10 episodes, and that the series premiere had been delayed to early 2015.
 The first teaser trailer debuted on AMC on August 10, 2014, and confirmed its premiere date of February 2015.

-In the opening scene of the episode, Saul (now hiding his real identity under the alias Gene), is working at a shopping mall Cinnabon.
+In the cold open, Saul (now hiding his real identity under the alias Gene), is working at a shopping mall Cinnabon.
 This scene is set in Omaha, Nebraska, but it was filmed in Albuquerque, New Mexico, at the Cottonwood Mall.
-The scene is predominantly shown in black and white, except for a brief moment where a Saul Goodman commercial in color reflects on Gene's glasses.
+The cold open is predominantly shown in black and white, except for a brief moment where a Saul Goodman commercial in color reflects on Gene's glasses.